 Gostilna AS

 Slovenia’s culinary scene is also lively in the winter, beginning with a food festival in November.
-Some of the top chefs can be found in the mountains for a January event called the Gourmet Cup, which involves both cooking and skiing.
+Some of the top TV chefs can be found in the mountains for a January event called the Gourmet Cup, which involves both cooking and skiing.

-In Ljubliana, Svetozar “Pope” Raspopović has been putting a gourmet twist on the traditions of the Karst region since the 1990s.
-I was a guest of the Slovenian Tourist Board and Imperial Luxury Slovenia and for an impressive 5-course seafood menu at Gostilna AS.
 The restaurant is built around a tree in the old center of Ljubljana, which must be delightful in the warmer months with a more casual menu.
 The address is on the busy shopping street Čopova Ulica, but is easier to find if you enter from Wolfova Cesta off Prešeren Square.

-Each course, elegantly presented and paired with Slovenian white wine, was a surprise.
-Our group of travel writers got a kick out of a few pictures on the walls of the cozy, stone-walled dining room, depicting curvy women and perhaps explaining the name AS.
 You’ll also see pictures of Bill Clinton, 007 Actor Roger Moore and other celebrities who have dined here.
 I could go on about the flaming sea bass and egg stuffed with caviar, but I’ll just let the photos tell the story.
 Click on each picture in the gallery to read the caption.

 So what is Slovene food like?
 Think of the possibilities in a land where the Mediterranean meets the Alps.
 And with a master chef in the kitchen.